 Cognitive behavioral therapy (CBT)

-Central to the treatment is teaching people that their thoughts, feelings and behaviors are all interconnected, so changing one of these points can change all three.
-For example, one technique called “behavioral activation” encourages people to participate in activities and then observe the effect it has on their mood.
+Central to the treatment is teaching kids that their thoughts, feelings and behaviors are all interconnected, so changing one of these points can change all three.
+For example, one technique called “behavioral activation” encourages them to participate in activities and then observe the effect it has on their mood.
 In Dr. Emanuele’s words, “We set up a hierarchy of activities they can start to engage in.
 The idea is to get moving and active, so you not only get that physical momentum, but you also start to experience more positive thoughts from having success and interacting more with others.”

 Dialectical behavior therapy (DBT)

-For people with more severe depression, dialectical behavior therapy can be helpful.
+For teenagers with more severe depression, dialectical behavior therapy can be helpful.
 DBT is a form of CBT that was adapted for people who have trouble managing very painful emotions, and may engage in risky behavior, self-harm like cutting, and suicidal thoughts or attempts.

 To manage intense emotions, people participating in DBT learn to practice mindfulness (being fully present in the moment and focusing on one thing at a time, without judgment) and develop problem solving skills like tolerating distress, handling difficult situations in a healthy way and interacting more effectively with friends and family.
 DBT is a highly structured treatment that includes individual therapy and skills groups.
 DBT for adolescents includes sessions with parents and their child learning skills together.